UltimatChamp/websites/content/news/embraching-community-power.md

 **Maintainability**: Proposed changes should be designed and implemented in a way that promotes maintainability.
 This involves adhering to coding standards, writing clean and well-documented code, and considering the long-term impact on the project's codebase.

 **Backwards Compatibility**: While we do not mandate API/ABI backwards compatibility, we highly value backwards feature and functional compatibility.
 Pull Requests that risk breaking existing features or functionalities face a significant challenge in being merged into NeoForge.
 The community acknowledges that maintaining compatibility is vital to the satisfaction and trust of our user base.

-## Unleashing the Power of the Community: Forging a Bright Future for NeoForge

-At NeoForged, we firmly believe in harnessing the collective power of our community to shape the destiny of NeoForge.
-Our structured and inclusive proposal process ensures that every member's voice is heard, ideas are cultivated, and innovations are celebrated.
-We extend a warm invitation to all NeoForged members to actively engage in discussions, propose changes, and play a vital role in the growth and success of NeoForge.
-Together, we forge an extraordinary product that continuously evolves to meet the diverse needs of our vibrant and passionate community.
-Let's create a future that is driven by the collective genius of NeoForged!